eleme/UETool/README.md

 At present UETool provides functionality as bellows:

+- move any view on the screen, select view repeatedly will select its parent view
 - show / edit normal view's attributions such as edit TextView's text、textSize、textColor etc.
 - if you are using Fresco's DraweeView, UETool provides show more attributions like ImageURI、PlaceHolderImage、CornerRadius etc.
 - you can customize any view's attributions you want with simple way